jennyb/SDRplaySpecAn/README.md

 To install the python package 'sdrplay':

-0. Install the MIR SDR play libraries and headers
 1. Build the library and install (sudo make install)
 2. Install the Python package using pip (sudo -H pip install -e .)